Can I get a hip-hip-hooray for Friday? I have a bunch of posts in progress to share with you, but I just wasn’t feeling it for today.

 Hopefully the long hours won’t last too much longer.
 In the meantime, I’ll just stare at his side profile…

 One of our favorite towns in Ireland is Dun Laoghaire.
 (It’s pronounced like Done Leary.)
-On this particular day we stopped to buy a toaster before heading to our new home.
+On this particular day we stopped to buy a toaster at Argos before heading to our new home.
 Clearly, I have my priorities.

 Dun Laoghaire has a super cute downtown, lots of shops, parks and a great pier.